The best part about holiday meals, besides maybe the mashed potatoes, is stuffing.

 Maybe it’s because you only get it a couple of times a year.
 Or maybe it’s because it picks up the flavoring of the turkey.
 But it’s probably because it’s full of addicting, forbidden carbs.

-Yes, stuffing is typically made with cubes of bread, which is a no-go on most modern, better-for-you diets like paleo.
+Yes, stuffing is typically made with cubes of bread, which is a no-go on most modern, better-for-you diets like paleo and keto.

 But not this one.
 You can have your favorite holiday dish without putting your blood sugars on a tailspin.

 3 Reasons this Paleo Cauliflower Stuffing Recipe is the Bomb

 This recipe skips the traditional bread cubes in favor of a host of low-carb, nutrient-packed vegetables and meats that deliver on texture.

 While you may be tempted to press pause on your paleo diet this Thanksgiving and have a cheat day, just consider how you’ll feel in the days after the holiday and whether it’ll be worth it.
 This stuffing recipe is better than the bread-loaded stuffing you’re used to, and there are plenty of other paleo-friendly substitutions as well.

 This recipe uses cauliflower and mushrooms in place of bread, and anywhere you can swap out wheat for a vegetable instantly makes the recipe healthier.